What Does An Underwriter Do? Underwriting Through The Eyes Of An Underwriter

 In bank underwriting, credit investigation extends beyond the issuance of a loan.
 When customers apply for a loan, bank underwriters evaluate their credit risk.
 Salary, work history, and financial statements are all submitted to the borrower.

-The lender evaluates the borrower’s financial need as well as his or her ability to repay the loan.
+The lender evaluates the borrower’s financial needs as well as their ability to repay the loan.
 Banks purchase commercial papers, municipal bonds, government securities, and corporate bonds for resale to investors or for their own benefit.

 Underwriter for real estate

-Underwriting professionals are needed by real estate investors to determine the genuine value of an asset.
+Real estate investors need underwriting professionals to determine the genuine value of an asset.
 The underwriter must do a property analysis that takes into account the property’s age, location, appearance, market value/rent, and accessibility.

 Underwriters must be aware of the construction, neighboring structures, potential hazards, and distance.
 The probability of damage from winds or water, as well as the risk to local wildlife, should be factored into real estate underwriting.